astrotycoon/deVries/README.rst

 Language
 --------
-ANSI C. See TESTS for a list of compiler tested.
+C++-compatible ANSI C. See TESTS for a list of compiler tested.

 Design
 ------